-- 1. The employee who, within the framework of a reorganisation, is subject to potential dismissal shall, on the initiative of the employer or at the employee's request, qualify for one or more provisions geared to personal circumstances, such as: - retraining and/or refresher courses, aimed both at broadening the possibilities for re-employment and at increasing the chances in the external labour market; - outplacement; - alternative provisions which increase the possibilities of a suitable position. - 2.
-The costs of the provisions, as referred to in paragraph 1, are at the expense of the employer. - 3.
+- 1. The employee who, within the framework of a reorganisation, is subject to potential dismissal shall, on the initiative of the employer or at the employee's request, qualify for one or more provisions geared to personal circumstances, such as: - retraining and/or refresher courses, aimed both at broadening the possibilities for re-employment and at increasing the chances in the external labour market; - outplacement; - alternative provisions which increase the possibilities of a suitable position. - The costs of the provisions, as referred to in paragraph 1, are at the expense of the employer.
+The employee is entitled to a market-level professional support budget for job-to-job guidance.
+This support may also be carried out by an internal mobility centre. - 3.
 If, in the opinion of the employer, the employee renders insufficient cooperation with regard to his own employability, any rights in respect of a re-employment study as referred to in Article 9.11, the provisions geared to the personal situation as referred to in paragraph 1, as well as the provisions of paragraph 4, shall lapse.
-On that occasion, the employment contract may be terminated before the end of the employment protection term as referred to in Article 9.10, with due observance of the notice period. - 4.
+On that occasion, the employment contract may be terminated before the end of the

+- employment protection term as referred to in Article 9.10, with due observance of the notice period. - 4.
 During the re-employment study and for up to a maximum of two years following the dismissal date the employee shall, at his request and insofar as he is unemployed, be informed on vacancies within the institution.
 He shall be regarded as an internal candidate for those vacancies.

-Chapter 10 Final provisions
+Final provisions